 Here’s the TRUTH about Stitch Fix and I’m not paid to tell you this.
 I’m not an affiliate and this is not a sponsored post.
 I’m a subscriber and I have been since 2013.
-YES, 2013 and I’m just now writing about Stitch Fix.
-I’ve waited almost two years because I wanted to give you an honest opinion, based on my use over a period of time.
-Not just one or two boxes.
+YES, 2013 and so I’m telling you like it is based on years of having boxes arrive.

 Not every box is full of items that I keep.
 Some are and some suck but the sucky ones are because I’ve failed to actually communicate with my stylist that I gained 5 pounds or that the pants she’s sending me are too short, for example.
 The boxes that arrive and aren’t worthy of keeping come down to my lack of communication and feedback.
 The stylist isn’t in my home seeing what I’m trying on and she can’t read my mind.

 I’ve considered canceling and giving up on my monthly FIX boxes.
 And then I realized that it’s like shopping at any store.
 Sometimes I hit a home-run and fill my cart, everything fits and other times, nothing works and I leave frustrated.
 Sometimes my disappointments in my boxes have to do with my own mood on the day the box arrives.
 So people, if you sign-up, try something on more than once.